catmaid/CATMAID/scripts/data/README.md

 `serve-directory.py` script and a file called `localhost.pem`.

 The `localhost.pem` certificate file should NEVER be used for actual encryption and identity purposes.
-The private key is included on purpose to make local image data serving a little bit easier.
+The private key is included for the purpose of making local image data serving a little bit easier.
 A certificate with the same properties can alternatively be generated the following way: